Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Introduction

-We conclude this paper by applying the new methodology to examine one of the most important macroeconomic problems, the Feldstein-Horioka puzzle \citep{feldstein1980domestic}.
+We conclude by applying the new methodology to examine one of the most important macroeconomic problems, the Feldstein-Horioka puzzle \citep{feldstein1980domestic}.
 Our new model allows for heterogeneous coefficients and thresholds and for cross-sectional dependence, which are data features well documented in country-level data \citep{chudik2017there}.
 Previous research has considered nonlinear effects with respect to trade openness \citep{feldstein1980domestic} but with mixed results.
 We confirm the existence of the puzzle, while threshold effects in the high-trade-openness regime are found only for a small subset of countries.
-It seems that the threshold effects found elsewhere in the literature could be driven by only a few countries in the sample as opposed to being a general phenomenon \citep{haciouglu2021common}.
+It seems that the threshold effects found elsewhere in the literature could be driven by only a few countries in the sample as opposed to being a general phenomenon.

-The remainder of the paper is organised as follows.
+The remainder of the paper is organized as follows.
 Section 2 introduces the fully heterogeneous model with heterogeneous slopes and thresholds.
 Section 3 develops the estimation strategy.
 Sections 4 and 5 provide the assumptions and asymptotic theory, respectively.
 Section 6 introduces the semi-homogeneous model in which the thresholds are common across units.
-Section 7 discusses diagnostics and model selection; namely, it includes the tests for linearity and the modified information criterion for choosing between models.
-Section 8 applies the new methodology to study the Feldstein-Horioka puzzle.
+Section 7 discusses diagnostics, while Section 8 applies the new methodology to study the Feldstein-Horioka puzzle.
 Section 9 concludes.
-The supplementary online appendix contains the bootstrap algorithms for the linearity tests, extensive Monte Carlo simulations, additional results for the empirical application, and all mathematical proofs. {A.\arabic{assumption}}
+The supplementary online appendix contains the bootstrap algorithms for the linearity tests, the information criterion for selecting between models, extensive Monte Carlo simulations, additional results for the empirical application, and all mathematical proofs. {A.\arabic{assumption}}